How to Create a Viral Video for Social Media

 19 Mar 2019

 With 54% of all consumers browsing social media and the internet on a mobile device throughout their daily lives, it is vital for organizations to adopt mobile-friendly design principles when it comes to creating marketing content in different forms and formats.

 Ensuring mobile users have the same great experience accessing your content is critical to a successful marketing campaign, and the all-too-common markers of a neglected online presence on mobile, such as poor loading times and cramped layouts, can leave your potential customers feeling frustrated and your business looking unprofessional.

 Thankfully, creating an effective mobile-friendly marketing campaign is not hard to do, especially when you consider these simple tips to optimize your online presence for mobile:

 All text and images on your site, as well as the format of pages themselves, must take into account the small amount of available screen space on mobile.
 Platforms like WordPress or other website builders make it easy to create a basic conversion of your content to mobile, but this is just a base for you to build on.

 Due to the limited screen space available, the content your audience is here for should be given the most prominence, and you will likely have to cut back elsewhere in order to do this.
-For example, while each of your blogs might be accompanied with a short About Us section on desktop, you may want to save space and put this on a separate page for mobile.
+For example, while each of your blogs might be accompanied by a short About Us section on desktop, you may want to save space and put this on a separate page for mobile.

 Make font sizes as large and easy to read as possible, in particular titles and headings.
 Shortening titles for mobile will make this easier.

 Square images are the easiest to format into a mobile page as they are easily scaled to fill the width of the screen.
 Avoid widescreen images like these may end up getting stretched or squashed, or will simply be too large or small on the page.